Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 ### Summary

 In this exercise, you have configured the SAP NetWeaver database servers.
-You started by installing a separate, stand-alone instance of SQL Server 2016 on each VM.
+You started by first installing a separate, stand-alone instance of SQL Server 2016 on each VM.
 Next, you ran SAP Software Provisioning Manager to install HA DB component on the s03-db-0 VM.
 Afterwards, you implemented high-availability by setting both SQL Server instances as members of the same Always-On Availability Group.
 Just as in the previous exercise, you used Cloud Witness to provide the quorum for the Failover Cluster.
 You also copied SQL Server logins from the instance hosted on s03-db-0 to the instance hosted on s03-db-1.
 Finally, you updated the SAP default profile to point to the Always-On Availability Group listener, rather than to an individual SQL Server 2016 instance.

 ## Exercise 4: Configure SAP NetWeaver Application servers